raypeng/DGBDT/index.md

   left,right = split(node, best_split_point)

-  queue.add(left)
+  work_queue.add(left)
-  queue.add(right)
+  work_queue.add(right)

 }
 ```

-Since decision trees are created with splitting on feature values, sorting the
+Since decision trees are created by splitting on feature values, sorting the
 data is required to efficiently compute distribution statistics of
 the data while scanning through data in the inner loop.
 The repeated sorting of
 data makes this algorithm slow.